Advanced Friction

 \[\begin{split}f_0(y)= \begin{cases} \frac{\epsilon_{v}}{3} + \frac{y^{2}}{\epsilon_{v}} - \frac{y^{3}}{3 \epsilon_{v}^{2}} & \text{for}\: 0 \leq y \leq \epsilon_{v} \\ y & \text{otherwise} \\ \end{cases}\end{split}\]

-The following plot show the behavior of the function \(f_0\):
+The following plot shows the behavior of the function \(f_0\):

 ../_images/f0.png